element-hq/synapse/docs/usage/configuration/config_documentation.md

 Mandate that users are only allowed to associate certain formats of 3PIDs with accounts on this server, as specified by the `medium` and `pattern` sub-options.

+You can get more information about 3PID and the expected types of `medium` [here](https://spec.matrix.org/latest/appendices/#3pid-types).

 Example configuration:
 ```yaml